Set Issue, Comment, and Attachment Visibility

 In the issue draft, click the Visible to list.
 This option appears directly above the Create button.

-Select one or more users and groups from the list.
+Select one or more users, groups, and teams from the list.
 Use the input field to filter the list.
-Keep in mind that this list only shows users and groups that have access to projects that you also have permission to access.

 Click away from the list or press Esc.